Localized stem structures in quasi-resonant solutions of the Kadomtsev-Petviashvili equation: Conclusions

+For the KPI equation, where quasi-resonant two-soliton solutions do not exist, we instead examined quasi-resonant breather---soliton interactions.
+We constructed the quasi-resonant breather--soliton solution in both weakly and strongly quasi-resonant cases, given in Eqs.~\eqref{3u01} and \eqref{3u02}, and analyzed their corresponding stem structures using an approach parallel to the KPII case.
+Analytical descriptions of the stem profile are provided in Eqs.~\eqref{crossbs01} and \eqref{crossbs02}.
+We showed that the virtual solitons ($u_{1-3}$ and $u_{1+3}$) offer effective approximations of the main stem components in these cases.
+Moreover, our results confirm that the quasi-resonant breather is, like the quasi-resonant soliton, a traveling wave whose stem length remains constant over time, as demonstrated in Eqs.~\eqref{eqcd1} and \eqref{eqcd2}.
+A notable distinction from the KPII two-soliton case is that the quasi-resonant breather---soliton lacks symmetry about the midpoint \(M_3\) (or \(M_4\)) of the stem \(S_{1-3}\) (or \(S_{1+3}\)).

-Furthermore, our research has confirmed that the resonant Y-shaped solution is the limiting case of the general X-shaped solution as the parameter \(\epsilon \to 0\).
-Subfigure (b) of Figures \ref{fig2s-2}, \ref{fig2s-4}, \ref{fig-bs-2}, and \ref{fig-bs-4} illustrate this evolutionary trend.
+Finally, we verified that the resonant Y-shaped solution arises as the limiting configuration of the general X-shaped solution as the parameter $\epsilon \to 0$.
+This transition is illustrated in subfigure (b) of Figures~\ref{fig2s-2}, \ref{fig2s-4}, \ref{fig-bs-2}, and \ref{fig-bs-4}.

+Overall, the principal novelty of this work lies in providing the first detailed, quantitative, and unified analytical framework for stem structures in quasi-resonant KPI and KPII solutions.
+While previous studies identified the existence of quasi-resonant interactions, the precise graphic and dynamical features of the stem ---including its length, amplitude, trajectory, and profile curves---had not been systematically analyzed.
+The results presented here fill this gap and establish a foundation for further analytical interpretation of quasi-resonant wave patterns observed both theoretically and practically.